-For centuries the beautiful blue bloom of the flax flower was a common sight in the fields and gardens of our local area and across the UK.
+For centuries the beautiful blue bloom of the flax flower was a common sight in the fields and gardens of Cumbria and across the UK.
 This is because the linen cloth, strong twine and rope made from the flax plants were everyday utilities before cotton began to dominate the post industrialised world.
-Flax was grown and processed on a domestic and small agricultural scale during the medieval period in the Milnthorpe and Beetham area, with the last flax and hemp mill on the river Bela closing in 1884.
+Flax was grown and processed on both a domestic and small agricultural scale from the medieval period or earlier in the Milnthorpe and Beetham area, with the last flax and hemp mill on the river Bela only closing in 1884.

 The ‘1220 -2020 Flax Project’ aims to bring small scale flax growing and fibre production back to the Beetham and Milnthorpe area – and across the UK with the help of visitors to the Mill – for the duration of the project and beyond.

 The Flax Project is part of the Heritage Lottery Funded ‘800 Years of Milling’, which is a program celebrating the milling history at Heron Corn Mill in Beetham.
 The Mill dates from 1220, and is one of many different mills which were situated along the lower reaches of the River Bela, with flax, cotton, grain and paper all having been milled in the area over the last 800 years.
 This rich history will be explored over the course of the project by the youth and community groups who meet at Heron Corn Mill, and also the local community and visitors to the mill.